borango/borango.github.io/Maru-Renewables/index.md

 I prepared these examples for 3 different reasons:

-1. To summarize (for those who are interested) some proven ways for sustainable, off-the-grid production and consumption of energy.
+- To summarize (for those who are interested) some proven ways for sustainable, off-the-grid production and consumption of energy.

-2. To help myself understanding how all components on my boat are connected, both for planning the installation and for maintenance.
+- To help myself understanding how all components on my boat are connected, both for planning the installation and for maintenance.

-3. To showcase KTS - my *Knowledge Transformation System* which is digital passion.
+- To showcase KTS - the *Knowledge Transformation System* which is my digital passion.
 Powered by renewable energy :-)

+Please send my a note via the Email link below if you have questions or any kind of feedback.

 ---